Alliance Academy International

-History
+Accreditation

-Since 1966, AAI has been fully accredited by the Southern Association of Colleges and Schools (SACS) and the Association of Christian Schools International (ACSI).
-The academy is a member of the Association of American Schools in South America and the Southern Association of Independent Schools.
-It is also a charter member of the Council of Educational Standards & Accountability (CESA).
-AAI is also certified by the Ecuadorian Ministry of Education, which results in graduates receiving both Ecuadorian and US diplomas.
-These fully accredited diplomas are recognized locally, in every university in the US, and around the world.
-In 2006 AAI became independent of the C&MA and is now an international school that serves both Ecuadorians and expatriates from nearly 30 different countries.
+AAI has been accredited since 1966 by the Southern Association of Colleges and Schools (SACS) and the Association of Christian Schools International (ACSI).
+The school is also a member of the Association of American Schools in South America and the Southern Association of Independent Schools.

+AAI is a charter member of the Council of Educational Standards & Accountability (CESA).

+The school is certified by the Ecuadorian Ministry of Education, enabling graduates to receive both Ecuadorian and United States high school diplomas.